teepeeoz/verifyviasms/README.md

 - If the code matches, then the 2 factor authentication is successful and the CSR can consider the caller to be identified

 *Note*: For calls that involve changing sensitive data, additional verification steps should be considered later in the call.
 The reasoning behind this is that a mobile phone and wallet may be lost at the same, such as when the mobile phone case contains space for cards and drivers license.

+## User story #2

+As a customer representative (CSR) in a contact centre, I wish to verify the validity of a prospects mobile number.

+While we are familiar with emails from a new service that require you to click on a link on an email to verify your email address, it is less frequent that a contact centre will verify the mobile number you have just supplied.
+This can have the drawback that the incorrect mobile number is supplied or captured due to keying errors.

+The SMS verification process can be used to verify that a new prospect has the mobile and that the CSR has captured the correct mobile number for the prospect.
+The same process could also be used to verify a changed mobile number for an exsiting customer.

+*Note*: The mobile number should not be used for verification of the caller if the mobile number is being changed at the same time.
+Addotional security questions should be asked if the mobile number is changing.
+The same heightened security process should be followed s when the customers address changes.

 ## Configuraton